The TerraPass project team is excited to bring you two more projects for public comment.

 George DeRuyter and Sons Dairy is a relatively new digester project in the state of Washington.
 In November, 2006 a dairy digester replaced the open lagoon management system for the dairy’s manure, effectively destroying the methane generated by the manure while also producing both electricity and heat for on-farm use.
 Excess electricity is sent to the regional electricity grid.

-If you’re interested, you can check out the project details for New Beulah or George DeRuyter and Sons, and send any comments or questions to
+If you’re interested, you can check out the project details for New Beulah or George DeRuyter and Sons, and send any comments or questions to <[email protected]>.
+The comment period closes September 18th for New Beulah and September 12 for DeRuyter.

 Also as a reminder, the comment period for LP Gill will close on Aug 21st.